Silveryu/gng.r/README.md

 ### Example: cluster sift1M dataset with Approximate GNG

-In this example we will construct a clustering of the <a href="http://corpus-texmex.irisa.fr/">SIFT1M dataset</a>.
+In this example we construct a clustering of the <a href="http://corpus-texmex.irisa.fr/">SIFT1M dataset</a>.
 ```R
 library(gmum.r)